 Can Aaron Sorkin save the TV news business from itself?

-Ask Jeff Daniels, star of the Oscar- and Emmy-winning screenwriter's highly anticipated new HBO series The Newsroom, and he has a quick answer.
+Ask Jeff Daniels, star of the Oscar and Emmy-winning screenwriter's highly-anticipated new series, HBO's The Newsroom, and he has a quick answer.

-It's a typically epic Sorkin rant, soaring through sagging life expectancy and literacy rates to land on the closing line: "I don't know what the f--- you're talking about."
-(Yes, ladies and gentlemen, this is HBO.)
+It's a typically epic Sorkin rant, aimed at a jingoistic college student, soaring through sagging life expectancy rates, literacy rates and infant mortality rates before settling on the capper line "I don't know what the f--- you're talking about." (yes, ladies and gentlemen, this is HBO).

 "We aspired to intelligence, we didn't belittle it; it didn't make us feel inferior," Daniels says as McAvoy.
 "We didn't identify ourselves by who we voted for in the last election and we didn't scare so easy.
 We were able to be all these things and do all these things because we were informed."

-Making Daniels' McAvoy a closet Republican won't stem the tide of conservative anger sure to come.
-That's because the anchor still seems to mostly agree with his liberal colleagues, challenging Arizona's controversial immigration law, along with pointedly questioning the corporate backing of the Fox News/tea party side of the political spectrum.
+Making Daniels' McAvoy a closet Republican won't likely stem the tide of conservative anger sure to be leveled at this show.
+Though the anchor is supposed to be a moderate right winger, he seems to agree with his liberal colleagues much of the time, challenging the corporate backing and fact-free atmosphere of the Fox News/tea party side of the political spectrum.

-And then there's the game many industry types like to play with Sorkin's shows: "Guess the real-life person who inspired this character?"
+Complicating it all is the game many industry types like to play with Sorkin shows: "Guess who this character is based on?"

-Because the screenwriter spent research time with Keith Olbermann at MSNBC, many assume McAvoy is a thinly veiled version of him (including Olbermann himself, according to the New York Times).
+Because the scriptwriter spent research time with Olbermann during his time at MSNBC, many assume McAvoy is a thinly-veiled version of the liberal firebrand (including the former anchor himself, according to the New York Times).

 It doesn't help that the pilot episode features McAvoy losing almost all his staff because he treats them terribly; accusations of similar behavior have dogged Olbermann for years.

 "Whoever Aaron may have based (these characters) on, by episode three or four you start tailoring it for the character and the actor," said Daniels, who said he didn't base his performance on any existing news anchors and didn't even visit a cable newschannel for research.
-"We're banging these episodes out every two weeks.
-Aaron writes one script at a time, discovering as he goes and tailoring the world as he goes."
+"He writes one script at a time, discovering as he goes and tailoring the world as he goes.
+I could imagine Olbermann throwing a cellphone at a camera; I could not imagine Tom Brokaw doing that."

 "There are a lot of angry Americans out there; Aaron's one of them, I'm one of them," said the actor.
 "There are a lot of people in the middle of the country who aren't right or left, they're both.
 And they just want to be told the truth."